gitlabhq/gitlabhq/doc/ci/services/redis.md

 ## Use Redis with the Docker executor

-If you are using GitLab's Runner Docker integration you basically have everything set up already.
+If you are using [GitLab Runner](../runners/README.md) with the Docker executor you basically have everything set up already.

 First, in your `.gitlab-ci.yml` add: